robinkwilson/blockchain-charts/README.md

 Coming from a business background, I first tried to figure out Blockchain's purpose for the charts page and the user demographic.

 #### Business Assumptions for the User:
-1. User is looking for specific data on Blockchain.info for business or personal reasons.
+1. User is looking for specific data on Blockchain.info it may or may not have.
+2. User is on the page to better understand Bitcoin blockchain for business or personal reasons.
-2. User is saavy in blockchain terminology.
+3. User is saavy in blockchain terminology.

 #### Business Assumptions for Blockchain's main purpose for this page:
 1. Establish credibility and brand themselves as the leading source of Bitcoin data.